 If there'd been a comic (and if there was I apologise for not knowing) for The Professionals itself, this superb artwork from Ron Tiner wouldn't have looked out of place I have to say.
 The fact it's in such a lovingly crafted spoof is a real joy.
 Ron would return to Oink! with other spoof strips so you haven't seen the last of him here, but for now just savour the above before you turn against me with what's coming up next.

 Regular readers will no doubt remember the achingly funny puns of Fish Theatre in the animal-themed #6 from a few months back.
-Well the person whose fault it was...
-I mean, the person who came up with such brilliant puns, Graham Exton, decided to revisit the idea of trying to set a groaning record amongst readers with a murder mystery set on the Orient Express drawn by Roger Rental's Ian Knox.
+Well the person whose fault it was, er, I mean, the person who came up with such brilliant puns was Graham Exton, who decided to revisit the idea of trying to set a groaning record amongst readers with a murder mystery set on the Orient Express drawn by Roger Rental's Ian Knox.

 Murder in the Orient Express Dining Car.